ediiloupatty/SnapFlux-Playwright/README.md

 ## 📋 Description
 SnapFlux-Playwright is an automated application for the `subsiditepatlpg.mypertamina.id` merchant platform.
 It automates login and stock data extraction using Microsoft Playwright, offering superior speed and stability compared to legacy Selenium implementations.

+**✨ Multi-Company Support**: The system now includes multi-tenant architecture with company-based data isolation.
+Each company (e.g., PT Moy Veronika, PT Lorito) has their own accounts and results, ensuring complete data separation and security.

 ## 🚀 Key Features

 ### Core Functionality